Master Terms and Conditions

 2.6 Customer: the entity or authority that has entered into the Customer Order.

-2.7 Customer Order: the Customer Order between the Customer and FISCAL setting out the terms on which the Customer will purchase the Software from FISCAL which include these Master Terms, the Software Specification, the GDPR Agreement and the terms of the Service Level Agreement.
+2.7 Customer Order: the Customer Order between the Customer and FISCAL setting out the terms on which the Customer will purchase the Software from FISCAL which include these Master Terms, the Software Specification, and the terms of the Service Level Agreement.

 2.8 Customer Data: the data and information supplied and inputted by the Customer in using the Software Service during the Term.